kajf/bozr/README.md

 Represents paths not expected to be in response body.
-Mostly used for security checks (e.g. returned user object should not contain password or credit card number fields) Path fromat is the same as in 'Expect' body section
+Mostly used for security checks (e.g. returned user object should not contain password or credit card number fields) Path fromat is the same as in `expect.bodyPath` section

 ```json
 "expect": {